 Additional insurance may be required depending on the filming activities in which case the amount will be decided by The City's Risk Manager.
 Liability Insurance must be provided by an insurance company registered to do business in the Province of Alberta;

-c) A copy of the operator’s Special Flight Operating Certificate (SFOC) from Transport Canada must be provided for each request as stated above and it must be valid for Class ‘C’ airspace in the province of Alberta.
+c) A copy of the operator’s Drone Pilot Certificate from Transport Canada must be provided for each request as stated above and it must be valid for Class ‘C’ airspace in the province of Alberta.

 d) Full equipment specs including make, model and weight.